xiaoseanguo/Instacart/README.md

 The scatter plot visualizes each product by the number of unique users that purchased it (x-axis) against the percent of orders that are reorders (y-axis).
 The bottom left quadrant are products that are purchased by a few people and rarely repurchased.
 The top left quadrant are products that are purchased by a few people and often repurchased.
 The bottom right quadrant are products purchased by many people but rarely repurchased.
 The top right quadrant are products purchased by many people and often repurchased.

 Regardless of the sales volume, the products in all the departments have a spread of values for the order frequency.
 (The dots are spread continuously on the y axis in every department.)
-The high volume sales departments differentiates from the low volume sales departments by the number of unique SKUs that are bought by a large number of unique users.
+The high sales volume departments differentiates from the low sales volume departments by the number of unique SKUs that are bought by a large number of unique users.
 (The dots in high volume departments are spread further to the right on the x axis.)

 This analysis suggests that Instacart has done a good job with getting users to reorder items.
 However, Instacart may benefit by exposing their current users to other items available on their site and recruiting new users.
-This makes sense since it is much easier to see a retailer's entire offerings by browsing in a physical store than searching through a website.
+This makes sense, since it is much easier to see a retailer's entire offerings by browsing in a physical store than searching through a website.

 # Consumer Behavior: Power BI

-<a href="https://app.powerbi.com/view?r=eyJrIjoiNmNiMTRlNjgtZWEzZi00MGM2LTgwZmEtYWFhZGY1NDFiZGJhIiwidCI6ImU4ZThkM2I1LTg2ZTctNGIzMC1hZWRhLTgyYTMxYWUyODQ4NSIsImMiOjJ9&pageName=ReportSection" target="_blank"> Power BI Interactive Dashboard </a> <sub>(on page 1)</sub>
+### <a href="https://app.powerbi.com/view?r=eyJrIjoiNmNiMTRlNjgtZWEzZi00MGM2LTgwZmEtYWFhZGY1NDFiZGJhIiwidCI6ImU4ZThkM2I1LTg2ZTctNGIzMC1hZWRhLTgyYTMxYWUyODQ4NSIsImMiOjJ9&pageName=ReportSection" target="_blank"> Power BI Interactive Dashboard </a> <sub>(on page 1)</sub>

 ![Power BI Consumer Behavior](https://github.com/xiaoseanguo/Instacart/assets/64453542/80ee877d-c1c4-4770-beb8-f2fdfffbd29f)